01 of 14

 Start to Make a Wire Spiral

-To make a 2-inch headpin, you will need at least 3 inches of wire.
-The exact amount will depend on the size of your spiral, so to be safe you may want to start with just over 3 inches of wire and make adjustments once you have made a couple of headpins.
-I am using 20g red brass wire, but these headpins can also be made with 22g wire.
+To make a two-inch headpin, you will need at least three inches of wire.
+The exact amount will depend on the size of your spiral, so to be safe you may want to start with just over three inches of wire and make adjustments once you have made a couple of headpins.
+The example uses 20g red brass wire, but these headpins can also be made with 22g wire.

 Grasp the wire at the tip with your chain nose or round nose pliers.
-My chain nose pliers are very thin at the tip, so they work very well.Continue to 3 of 14 below.
+A pair of chain-nose pliers that are very thin at the tip work very well.Continue to 3 of 14 below.

 03 of 14